 If there is anything we can be certain about is that each and every one of us has the last day on this earth.
 The sooner we can accept the circle of life, the easier it will be to get on with our lives.
 Nobody lives forever and some of us will live longer than others, accepting this reality is the best way to heal.

 It’s important to treasure every moment that you have with your parents, no matter how difficult this may be.
 Remember to be patient with them as they grow older, as they were once patient with you as well.
 At the end of the day, you simply have to be there for them.
 Let them know that you are there to support and love them, sometimes that’s all they need to hear.

-Robert Haynes did his degree in psychology at the University of Edinburgh.
-He is interested in mental health and well-being.
+Robert Haynes did his degree in psychology at the University of Hertfordshire.
+He is interested in mental health, wellness, and lifestyle.